smallsoda/current_meter/README.md

 ### Measurements
 The meter has three operational ampifiers (OA) to extend current measurement range.
 Currents from 2 uA to 2 A can be measured.
 All OAs connected to the only one shunt resistor (1 Ohm).
-- 0 amplifier gain (OA0, microchip DA3): 1
+- Amplifier 0 gain (OA0, microchip DA3): 1
-- 1 amplifier gain (OA1, microchip DA2): 40
+- Amplifier 1 gain (OA1, microchip DA2): 40
-- 2 amplifier gain (OA2, microchip DA1): 391
+- Amplifier 2 gain (OA2, microchip DA1): 391

 ### Modes
 The meter transfers current data via USB (virtual COM-port).
 Meter modes can be changed by push button.